-About the Advocate Grant Program
+About the Advocate Program

 Eligibility of Advocate

-Individuals must be 21 years or older and be employed by a school, university, organization or corporation that has established a relationship with students in a manner appropriately sanctioned and approved by legal guardians.
+Advocates must be 21 years or older and be employed by a school, university, organization or corporation that has established a relationship with students in a manner appropriately sanctioned and approved by legal guardians.
 Open to individuals living and working in the U.S. and U.S. Territories.

 Eligibility of Student